josephhchoi/data-portfolio/P1 - COVID Analysis Project/README.md

 # COVID Infection Rate Analysis

 ## About the Project
-Welcome to my COVID Analysis project!
+Welcome to my COVID Infection Rate Analysis project!

 This project displays my expertise in conducting in-depth data analysis into the global impact of the COVID-19 pandemic.
 Throughout this project, I demonstrate my expertise in two key areas: